JulienPascal/MSM.jl/README.md

 ## Related Packages

-* [SMM.jl](https://github.com/JulienPascal/SMM.jl): the now defunct ancestor of this package
-* [MomentOpt](https://github.com/floswald/SMM.jl): a package to do SMM using MCMC algorithms in parallel
+* [SMM.jl](https://github.com/floswald/SMM.jl): a package to do SMM using MCMC algorithms in parallel